denis-koshenkov/sensirion-sht3x/README.md

 # Integration Details
 Add the following to your build:
 - `src/sht3x.c` source file
-- `src` directory as an include directory
+- `src` directory as include directory

 # Usage
 In order to use this driver, you need to implement the following functions: